ibm-cloud-docs/openwhisk/prep.md

 {{site.data.keyword.openwhisk_short}} has a limit of 48 MB for app code.
 However, you can install large packages and dependencies into a custom Docker image and deploy it with your app code when you create an action.
 You can then import the packages at runtime.

-In this example, install large Python packages such as `matplotlib` and `seaborn` to build an {{site.data.keyword.openwhisk_short}} web action that generates a .png file of a jointplot with `seaborn`.
+In this example, install large Python packages such as `matplotlib` and `seaborn` to build an {{site.data.keyword.openwhisk_short}} web action that generates a PNG file of a joint plot with `seaborn`.

 Before you begin, review the packages that are included with the [Python runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.